ChenDelong1999/RemoteCLIP/README.md

 ### Citation

-If you find our work useful, please cite our paper as:
+If you find this work useful, please cite our paper as:

 ```bibtex
 @article{remoteclip,